Own-Data-Privateer/hoardy-web/README.md

 Not just the URLs, but also the contents and the resources (images, media, `CSS`, etc) of the pages you visit.
 Not just the last 3 months, but from the beginning of time you start using it.

-In short, you [install `Hoardy-Web` browser extension/add-on into your web browser](#quickstart) and just browse the web normally while `Hoardy-Web` passively, in background, captures and archives web pages you visit for later offline viewing, mirroring, and/or indexing.
+In short, you [install the `Hoardy-Web` browser extension/add-on into your web browser](#quickstart) and just browse the web normally while `Hoardy-Web` passively, in background, captures and archives web pages you visit for later offline viewing, mirroring, and/or indexing.
-`Hoardy-Web` has a lot of configuration options to help you tweak what should or should not be archived and a very low memory footprint, keeping you browsing experience snappy even on ancient hardware.
+`Hoardy-Web` has a lot of configuration options to help you tweak what should or should not be archived and a very low memory footprint, keeping you browsing experience snappy even on ancient hardware (unless explicitly configured otherwise to, e.g., minimize writes to disk instead).

+If you just want to start saving your browsing history, you can [start using the `Hoardy-Web` extension](#quickstart) independently of other tools developed in this repository.
+But to display, search, manage, extract useful values from, manipulate, and run scripts over your archived data, you will eventually need to install and use at least [the the accompanying `hoardy-web` CLI tool](./tool/).

 To learn more: